aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Running `ruby pedometer.rb` from our app's directory starts the web server, allowing our app to respond to HTTP requests for each of our routes.
-Each route either retrieves data from, or stores data to, the file system through `Upload`, and then renders a view.
+`pedometer.rb` allows our app to respond to HTTP requests for each of our routes.
+Each route either retrieves data from, or stores data to, the file system through `Upload`, and then renders a view or redirects.
 Our views use erb, an emplementation of Embedded Ruby, which allows us to embed Ruby into HTML.
 The instance variables instantiated in our routes will be used directly in our views.
 The views simply display the data and aren't the focus of our app, so we we'll leave the code for them out of this chapter.

 Let's look at each of the routes in `pedometer.rb` individually.

 ### get '/uploads'

-With our server running, navigating to `http://localhost:4567/uploads` sends an HTTP GET request to our app, triggering our `get '/uploads'` code.
-The route retrieves all of the uploads in the file system and renders the `uploads` view, which displays a list of the uploads, and a form to submit new uploads.
+Navigating to `http://localhost:4567/uploads` sends an HTTP GET request to our app, triggering our `get '/uploads'` code.
+The route runs the pipeline for all of the uploads in the file system and renders the `uploads` view, which displays a list of the uploads, and a form to submit new uploads.
 If an error parameter is included, the route will create an error string, and the `uploads` view will display the error.

 ### get '/upload/*'

 Clicking the **Detail** link for each upload sends an HTTP GET to `/upload` with the file path for that upload.
-For example: `http://localhost:4567/upload/public/uploads/female-168.0-70.0_100-100-1-walk-c.txt`.
-The route code retirieves the upload through `Upload`, using the provided `file_path`, and renders the `upload` view.
-The upload view displays the details of the upload, including the charts, which are creating using a JavaScript library called HighCharts.
+The route code runs the pipeline and renders the `upload` view.
+The view displays the details of the upload, including the charts, which are creating using a JavaScript library called HighCharts.

 ### post '/create'